-A push pull potentiometer is basically a combination of a DPDT on-on mini toggle switch and a regular potentiometer.
+A push pull potentiometer is basically a combination of a DPDT on-on mini toggle switch and a potentiometer.
 This type of pot is designed to conserve space inside your guitar.
-Otherwise, you would need to drill a hole in your pickguard to add the mini toggle switch.
+Otherwise, you would need to drill a hole in your pickguard to add a mini toggle switch.
 Think of it like a separate potentiometer, and a separate DPDT mini toggle switch stuck together.
 When the knob is in the up position, it turns on the top 4 lugs.
-Note: there are two poles, or channels in each push pull pot switch.
-So the green lugs and the blue lugs are on, but they are not connected to each other.
-The grey lugs are off.
+Note: there are two poles, or channels in each push pull pot switch (left 3 lugs and right 3 lugs).
+So in the diagram below, the green and the blue lugs are on, but they are not connected to each other.
 For more info on DPDT switches, check out the section on switches.